perjansson/chart-lab/README.md

 chart-lab
 =========

-Lab project with charts, JensoftAPI for instnace
+A lab project with
+ - JensoftAPI